Newex/solidTUS/README.md

 - [ ] Create wiki pages for all the configuration options
 - [ ] Create wiki pages for library design, and how to extend
 - [ ] Implement all TUS extension features
+- [ ] Add section in readme for examples

 # References
 * [TUS-protocol](https://tus.io/protocols/resumable-upload.html#core-protocol)